-This is a free lesson in the concept of ‘open source’, in the broadest definition of the term.
+Musings on the concept of ‘open source’, in the broadest possible definition of the term.

 An expansive list of resources for further reading is provided in the Open Source Curriculum.
 This document is a synthesis of all the free teachings therein.

 v1 of ‘Open Source Explained’ has been written by Erlend Sogge Heggen.
 I am often writing in the first-person.
 My aspiration is to write v2 as a collective rather than as an individual; please get in touch!

 What is open source?

 The term ‘open source’ started in software development, but it is applicable to anything.
 If a thing is open source, first and foremost it means you have access to its source code — what makes that thing tick.